The Authority’s role in making public interventions on the use of statistics

 Use of statistics

 When considering issues around the use of statistics we recognise that the context is important.
-We do not seek to be a mediator in political debate but will stand up for appropriate use of statistics.
+We do not seek to be a mediator in political debate and it is not for us to take a view on decisions made on the basis of statistics.
+However, we will stand up for appropriate use of statistics.
 We will intervene if:

 In considering whether documents or statements are liable to mislead, we judge whether, on a question of significant public interest, the way statistics are used is likely to leave a reasonable person believing something which the full statistical evidence would not support.
 We take into account: